s-weigand/dotzshrc/README.md

 The `.rcs` folder contains a working copy of antigen (https://github.com/zsh-users/antigen)

-To update the settings simply run
+To update the settings simply run (for this to work it is assumed that you did run the git clone when you where in the home folder)

-`./~/dotzshrc/update.sh`
+`~/dotzshrc/update.sh`

 ### Windows (putty)